XRPLBounties/Proposals/README.md

 To submit your bounty work for review (finished or work in progress), you must open a Pull Request against the corresponding bounties repository.
 This should be linked from the bounty, and can also be found by searching through the [XRPL Bounties GitHub organization](https://github.com/XRPLBounties).

 This will allow reviewers to directly comment on specific lines of code, clearly indicate when a bounty is accepted, and help increase the publicity for your work as the community will be able to find everything under the [XRPL Bounties GitHub organization](https://github.com/XRPLBounties).

-### Instructions
-Please find the corresponding repo under https://github.com/XRPLBounties (the repo link will be posted under the discussion thread as well) and create a PR against the default branch.
-The repo's default branch will start off empty, so that your PR will include your entire submission.
-This allows reviewers to easily comment directly on specific lines of code and collaborate with you more easily with PR reviews.

 <br>